amitjoy/aspecio/README.md

 ### Why Aspects?

 In general, aspects allow you to intercept code and alter its execution.
 There are a number of downsides to using aspects:
-* Scattering behavior across the code base ;
+* Scattering behaviour across the codebase ;
 * Making the execution model opaque by having aspects intercept any random piece of code, including internal code that might have implicit invariants that aspects break ;
 * Not knowing **which** aspects are being _woven_ on a piece of code at a given time ;
 * Having some aspect framework implementations _weave_ aspects into one big bytecode muddy-ball, making debugging difficult when line numbers are desynchronized, adding synthetic methods in the bytecode.
-* Sometimes aspects are implemented using JDK Proxies, which can break consuming code, for example code relying on reflection such as annotation-driven frameworks.
+* Sometimes aspects are implemented using JDK Proxies, which can break consuming code, for example, code relying on reflection such as annotation-driven frameworks.

-However there are _cross-cutting concerns_ for which aspects can be very useful, for example:
+However, there are _cross-cutting concerns_ for which aspects can be beneficial, for example:
 * Security: ensuring some conditions are met before being allowed into a function ;
-* Metrics: having live metrics on key components (e.g using Coda Hale's Metrics library) ;
+* Metrics: having live metrics on key components (e.g. using Coda Hale's Metrics library) ;
 * Ensuring a piece of code takes place in a transaction ;
 * And more :-)